 Prabhas To Come Up With Twin Surprises For His Fans?
 The Exciting Deets Inside!

-Prabhas's popularity has no bounds now and not he is called a pan-Indian star for every good reason.
-Post Baahubali he has turned out to be an actor who is being looked up to being every Indian movie buff and now, certain updates that have been doing the rounds regarding his upcoming films are sure to leave them overjoyed.
+Prabhas's popularity has no bounds now and he is called a pan-Indian star for every good reason.
+Post Baahubali, he has turned out to be an actor who is being looked up to by every Indian movie buff and now, certain updates that have been doing the rounds regarding his upcoming films are sure to leave them overjoyed.

 If some of the reports that have come up are to be believed, Prabhas might be a part of SS Rajamouli's next venture RRR as well.
 Ever since the project was announced, rumours were rife regarding the Baahubali actor's association with RRR.